werf/werf/docs/pages/not_used/yaml_directives.md

 `NAME` may be:

 * Special value `~` to define unnamed dimg.
 This should be default choice for dimg name in dappfile.
-* Some string to define named dimg with specified name.
+* Some string to define named dimg with the specified name.
 The name should be a valid docker image name.
 * Array of strings to define multiple dimgs with the same configuration and different names.
 The names should be valid docker image names.

 Conflicts with `artifact: NAME`.